< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The earliest turboprop conversion was done by Armstrong Siddeley in 1949 to flight-test Mamba turboprop engines, though the aircraft was eventually refitted with Twin Wasps and sold off.
 Rolls-Royce similarly refitted a Dakota with Dart turboprops in 1950.
 These were strictly engine test fits and not intended for production.
 However, in recent decades several different types of "Turbo Dakotas" have seen operational service.

-One of the earlier operational Turbo Dakotas was the US Conroy "Tri Turbo-3", which was fitted with three Pratt & Whitney Canada PT6A-45 turboprops with 876 kW (1,174 SHP) each.
+They were followed by the "Tri Turbo-3", which was fitted with three Pratt & Whitney Canada PT6A-45 turboprops with 876 kW (1,174 SHP) each, performing its first flight in 1977.
 Two of the turboprops replaced the radial engines, while the third was fitted in the nose.
-The Tri Turbo appears to have had mixed success.
-Although it had an excess of power and good short-field characteristics, the nose engine installation was something of a "kluge", and the flight crews got sick from breathing engine exhaust.
+After its cockpit was set on fire during servicing, the wings and tail were transplanted to another DC-3.
+Although it had an excess of power and good short-field characteristics, the nose engine installation was something of a "kluge", and there was leakage of engine exhaust into the cockpit, at least early on.
+The Tri Turbo did put in good field service.

 Modern Turbo Dakotas use twin engines, generally some version of the popular PT6A.
-Basler Corporation of Oshkosh, Wisconsin, has been particularly successful with their "BT-67 Turbo Dakota".
+Basler Corporation of Oshkosh, Wisconsin, has been particularly successful with their "BT-67 Turbo Dakota", which the company initially flew in 1990.
 Basler buys old Dakotas in good condition for a few hundred thousand dollars; "zero-lifes" the airframe by replacing worn components and adding reinforcements; replaces the R-1830s with PT6A-67R turboprops driving five-bladed Hartzell propellers; and in general modernizes the aircraft.

 Conroy Tri Turbo, Basler BT-67 Turbo Dakota